RandyFoo07/rock-paper-scissors/README.md

 **Mobile Responsive Version**
 ### CSS3
-* Use `rem` for font-sizes to avoid cascading effect by getting font-size of root element
+* Use `rem` for font-sizes to avoid scaling effect by getting font-size of root element
-* Use `em` for paddings/margins for cascading effect when scaling with font-size
+* Use `em` for paddings/margins to enable scaling with font-size
 * Use `%` and `px` for heights/widths
 * Use *Flexbox* and *Grid* to layout main elements of the page
-* Use media queries for tailored styling to multiple devices
+* Use media queries to ensure functionality of site regardless of screen size